 When she fell in love with you, she trusted you.
 A relationship invariably comes with a concoction of emotions.
 The standard, the impression you set before she will define her expectations from you.

 The least she expects from you is to be real.

 Everyone has a past.
 Mostly a person’s past is one which is painful and unacceptable.
 Everyone comes with their own set of baggage from the past – some of them are too dark and morbid for themselves to handle.

 She has her share of scars from the past; she might have her personal issues.
 If you really feel love towards her, you will automatically feel the urge to hold her, contain her pain and join her in the battle of her life, instead of making her life more unfortunate.

 Don’t let her down.

-It is understandable that two separate individuals have distinct personalities, unique set of values, ideas and attitudes; clash is unavoidable.
-At some point or their will be discordance between you both but don’t escalate it to the point where you think you can sabotage her wishes and desires.
+It is understandable that two separate individuals have distinct personalities, a unique set of values, ideas and attitudes; clash is unavoidable.
+At some point or there will be discordance between you both but don’t escalate it to the point where you think you can sabotage her wishes and desires.

 Know her, discover her every moment you explore your relationship.